 The Greek and European Tortoises The Greek tortoise, also known commonly as the spur-thighed tortoise, is a species of tortoise in the family Testudinidae.
 Testudo graeca is one of five species of Mediterranean tortoises.
 The other four species are Hermann's tortoise, the Egyptian tortoise, the marginated tortoise, and the Russian tortoise.
 Adult size they grow to between 5-8 inches.
 Found in North Africa, southwest Asia and southern Europe, the Greek tortoise inhabits a variety of habitats, including some that are particularly arid: rocky hillsides, Mediterranean scrub, forests, fields and meadows are all occupied by the Greek tortoise subspecies.

-Every day in the afternoon we feed our tortoises as seen below and our guests are welcome to join us, it is great for children of all ages to meet these delightful reptiles, learn a little about them and also have a photo or two taken next to the giant tortoises, Maui particularly is fond of children and loves the attention.
+We feed our tortoises as seen below and our guests are welcome to join us, it is great for children of all ages to meet these delightful reptiles, learn a little about them and also have a photo or two taken next to the giant tortoises, Maui and Tank are particularly fond of children and love the attention.
 The feeding time is done in a quiet and supervised manner so as not to disturb or stress the tortoises, we allow only small groups at any one time.
-You can also bring with you on your stay some cucumber and chinese cabbage to offer to them also.
+You can also bring with you on your stay some cucumber and chinese cabbage , water melon to offer to them also.